cmwylie19/serverless-deployments/README.md

 The application has been containerized and pushed to an image repository, the image is available [here](quay.io/cmwylie19/node-server).

 ## Prereqs
-I have installing `wget` listed as a PREREQ in order to simply the process of installing the `kn` cli later on in the lab, this part is _not mandatory_ but will make the installation process easier.
+I have installing `wget` listed as a PREREQ in order to simply the process of installing the `kn` cli tool later on in the lab, this part is _not mandatory_ but will make the installation process easier.

 ### Installing `wget`
 _You may need the prefix sudo depeding on whether are you using linux or mac and the distro you are using._